real-yfprojects/sphinx-polyversion/docs/sphinx/guide/getting-started.rst

 .. warning::

-    There are to naming specifications for config variables:
+    To be able to override configuration options using the `sphix-polyversion` command, you have to use the following naming specifications for config
+    variables:
     The output directory must always be called :code:`OUTPUT_DIR`.
+    The flag to use the local version and mock data must be called :code:`MOCK`.
+    The flag to use sequential builds must be called :code:`SEQUENTIAL`.
-    And you have to pass :code:`MOCK` to :code:`DefaultDriver.run`.
+    Finally, you have to pass :code:`MOCK` and :code:`SEQUENTIAL` to :code:`DefaultDriver.run`.

 ..
 TODO link reference